Skip to main content

 6.5.4 Only in wholly exceptional circumstances will the Judicial Committee consider sitting in private.
 Any request for the Judicial Committee to sit in private should be addressed to the Registrar and should be copied to the other parties.
 The request should set out fully the reasons why it is made and the request together with any objections filed by the respondents will normally be referred to the Judicial Committee.

-6.5.5 Generally, no more than two counsel will be heard on behalf of a party (or a single counsel on behalf of an intervener permitted to make oral submissions) (22).
+6.5.5 No more than two counsel will be heard on behalf of a party.

 6.5.6 If a party wishes to have a stenographer present at the hearing or to obtain a full transcript of the hearing, he must notify the Registrar not less than 7 days before the hearing.
 Any costs of the stenographer or of transcription must be borne by the party making such a request.